Location: Center Strip

-These days, as the hotel turns 50 years old, the kitschy glitz has mostly been replaced with upscale luxury but there are still plenty of ornate columns, colonnades, statuary, paintings, and toga-clad models walking around to give you some great photo opportunities.
+These days, more than 50 years later, the kitschy glitz has mostly been replaced with upscale luxury but there are still plenty of ornate columns, colonnades, statuary, paintings, and toga-clad models walking around to give you some great photo opportunities.
 It really is one of the most visually stimulating hotels in town.

 If you’re driving in, you’ll have plenty of time to admire the Caesars scenery as you hike from the parking garage to the registration desk.
 The fact that they don’t have sherpas standing by to help you make the ridiculously long trek through the casino laden down with luggage seems like a missed opportunity.
 Yes, you could use any of the four valet parking options, some of which get you closer to the lobby, but those are often “full” and restricted to guests and/or the upper echelons of the players’ club strata.

 And this being a part of the modern Vegas means that yes, you have to pay for parking.
 It’s $30 per day for valet $15 for self-parking.

 If you are going to be a guest, there are plenty of different room towers, each with its own personality and price point.

 Let’s start with the Forum Tower.
 It’s one of the oldest parts of the hotel but the rooms have gotten modern makeovers that, while simple, keep them competitive with other upscale hotels in town.
 Furnishings and fixtures are sleek and contemporary and the amenities list is long including a flat screen television, cordless phones, a mini bar, power operated drapes, a safe, iron and board, and more.
 The bedrooms and bathrooms aren’t huge but they are perfectly fine for the average Vegas visitor.